chiffathefox/ros/README.md

 # Using this Image

-The image doesn't provide a RUN command, so you should provide your own or use it with other tools like [industrial\_ci](https://github.com/ros-industrial/industrial_ci).
+The image doesn't provide an EXEC command, so you should provide your own or use it with other tools like [industrial\_ci](https://github.com/ros-industrial/industrial_ci).

 # License